Trump cancels trip to Latin America, prompting relief and criticism

 Trump had planned to use the summit to urge Latin American leaders to work with the United States and not China on trade, and to adopt a tough stance on Venezuela, according to a U.S. official last week.

 A Peruvian diplomat who asked not to be named said it might be easier for regional leaders to tackle tough issues ranging from corruption to Venezuela without Trump looming over the talks.
 “You have the awkwardness out of the picture,” said the diplomat, who cited Trump’s unpopularity across Latin America.

-For many in Latin America, however, Trump’s decision to skip the summit deepened the view that Trump does not care about the region.
+For many in Latin America, however, Trump’s decision to skip the summit deepened the view that he does not care about the region.
 “Predictable,” Juan Jimenez, a former Organization of American States official who is also a former Peruvian prime minister, said on Twitter.

 Ana Quintana, an analyst with the conservative Heritage Foundation, said Trump made the right decision to focus on the more pressing issue of Syria.